 |$ALERT_TRANSITION||Type of alert notification (ex: Triggered)|

-A new ticket will be created when this alert is triggered.
+A new issue is created when this alert is triggered.

-The @jira-update command can be used to update existing tickets.
-This command will add a comment to the JIRA ticket with the text followed by the @jira-update command.
+@jira-update command can be used to update existing issues.
+This command adds a comment to the JIRA issue with the text followed by the

-TIP – It might be useful to use the @jira command within an #is_alert or #is_warning variable!
+@jira command within an #is_alert or #is_warning variable.